-Unlike many aged gins, the version from Vapor Distillery in Boulder rests in new No. 3 char American oak barrels rather than barrels that previously held whiskey, wine or beer.
-The result is a flavor-packed spirit, made from 11 botanicals: juniper, jasmine tea, star anise and chamomile, to name a few.
+Unlike many aged gins, this one from Vapor Distillery, in Boulder, rests in new No. 3 char American oak barrels rather than barrels that previously held whiskey, wine or beer.
+The result is a flavor-packed spirit made from 11 botanicals: juniper, jasmine tea, star anise and chamomile included.

-Despite its rich amber color, the nose comes out clean and sweet.
-The taste, on the other hand, is deep and bourbon-like but with a mellow spice and light flower essence reminiscent of candy violets.
+Despite its rich amber color, the nose is clean and sweet.
+The taste, on the other hand, is deep and bourbon-like, but with a mellow spice and light flower essence reminiscent of candied violets.
 Coriander notes come through loud and clear, making it a perfect gin for savory cocktails.

 Jack Rabbit Hill Farm owner Lance Hanson has taken his affinity for fermented fruit and turned it into an organic gin local bartenders swoon over.
 The base?
 Loads of organic Braeburn and Jonathan apples grown at Ela Family Farms, right near Jack Rabbit’s Peak Spirits Distillery in Hotchkiss.
 “We didn’t have experience fermenting grain, but we knew how to ferment fruit,” says Hanson.

-What he makes is something like apple brandy, which is then combined with an organic red wheat distillate.
-From there, Hanson adds botanicals from all over the world, including, he says, the best organic juniper he has found, sourced from Eastern Europe.
-The result is a gin with a rich mouthfeel that imparts the sunshine-happy flavor of crisp apples and budding flowers and a hint of musty juniper.
+What he makes is something like apple brandy, which is then combined with an organic red-wheat distillate.
+From there, Hanson adds botanicals from all over the world, including the best organic juniper he has found, sourced from Eastern Europe.
+The result is a gin with a rich mouthfeel that imparts the sunshine-happy flavor of crisp apples, budding flowers and a hint of musty juniper.